Introduction to Art

 2 semester(s)= 1 Art credit

 Art I is a beginning art class for drawing, painting, ceramics, and sculpture as Fine Arts.
 This class will provide a formal approach to both drawing and painting as two-dimensional art.
 Ceramics and sculpture will be taught as three-dimensional art.
 Students will apply Elements of Art and Principle of Design to gain technical skills.
-This class will serve best to students who identify themselves as serious artist.
-They will receive basic introduction to art history, art theory, and art criticism.
+This class will serve best for students who identify themselves as serious artists.
+They will receive a basic introduction to art history, art theory, and art criticism.
 Strategies for teaching and learning will include art projects, timeline, R.A.C.E.S. writing, portfolios, and assessments.
 Students will prepare and market their artwork for shows, venues, and galleries.
-Technology and new media will be integrated through the course.
+Technology and new media will be integrated throughout the course.

 Expectations

-- Be on time to class, with materials (pencil and notebook).
+1. Be on time to class, with materials (pencil and notebook).

-- Be creative and expressive!
+6. Be creative and expressive

-- Listen to Teacher, especially during instruction.
+7. Listen to the teacher, especially during instruction

-- Keep objects and materials to yourself.
+8. Keep objects and materials to yourself.

-- Allow 5 minutes to clean your area before class ends.
+12. Allow 5 minutes to clean your area before class ends.

-- Vulgar language is prohibited.
+16. Vulgar language is prohibited.

 Grading